 Let’s find out why.

 This isn’t the first time we’ve had to debunk this myth.
-We last did so in 2007 — 7 years ago — pointing out that most people’s (even doctor’s!) belief that low serotonin causes depression is a result of pharmaceutical companies’ successful marketing.
-It’s a message they repeatedly hammered home1, making it one of the most successful marketing messages-turned-into-fact ever done on Madison Avenue.
+We last did so in 2007, pointing out that most people’s (even doctor’s!) belief that low serotonin causes depression is a result of pharmaceutical companies’ successful marketing.
+It’s a message they repeatedly hammered home ((Only pointing out it was just one possible theory of depression in small print in their advertisements and marketing.)), making it one of the most successful marketing messages-turned-into-fact ever done on Madison Avenue.

 However, you may be reading this article to get to the punch line: So if low serotonin levels don’t cause depression, what does?
 Here’s the short answer — researchers still don’t understand what causes depression.
 We have a lot of theories still in the mix and still being researched, but none of them have resulted in one, conclusive answer.